tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 So this is a bug in the way Azure AD logs handle the user-agent string, as an invalid or empty agent will lead to an empty _DeviceDetails_ field in the logs.
 Do notice as well the changes of IP Address and Location. <br />
-This being said, as you might know, Azure AD is tighly integrated to Defender 365, and two new tables are available on Defender 365 advanced hunting blade (see [AADSignInEventsBeta](https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-aadsignineventsbeta-table?view=o365-worldwide) and the same for Service Principals, [AADSpnSignInEventsBeta](https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-aadspnsignineventsbeta-table?view=o365-worldwide)).
+This being said, as you might know, Azure AD is tighly integrated to Defender 365, and two new tables are available on Defender 365 advanced hunting blade (see [AADSignInEventsBeta](https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-aadsignineventsbeta-table?view=o365-worldwide) and the same for Service Principals, [AADSpnSignInEventsBeta](https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-aadspnsignineventsbeta-table?view=o365-worldwide)). <br />
 As indicated in the documentation, these tables are temporary and all sign-in schema information will eventually move to the IdentityLogonEvents table (which is a Microsoft Defender for Identity log source originally).
 We can therefore expect the same in Microsoft Sentinel.

-First you can see that this table contains both non-interractive and interractive sign-ins, but also that the available information is spread a bit differently:
+First you can see that this new table contains both non-interractive and interractive sign-ins, but also that the available information is formatted a bit differently:
 ![image](https://user-images.githubusercontent.com/18376283/224332270-69b4a002-51e0-482a-9caf-f8efd4b7d6c4.png)

-Let's look at the logs where user-agent was a non-existing one, it is now seen in the logd:
+Let's look at the logs where user-agent was a non-existing one, it is now visible in the logs:

 ![image](https://user-images.githubusercontent.com/18376283/224332866-23a7ad54-9f10-403b-8358-b7f9ed4196f9.png)

-If no agent is specified, the default String will be: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Teams/1.3.00.30866 Chrome/80.0.3987.165 Electron/8.5.1 Safari/537.36", which corresponds to Chrome browser: see [here](http://www.browser-info.net/useragent?q=Mozilla%2F5.0+%28Windows+NT+10.0%3B+Win64%3B+x64%29+AppleWebKit%2F537.36+%28KHTML%2C+like+Gecko%29+Teams%2F1.3.00.30866+Chrome%2F80.0.3987.165+Electron%2F8.5.1+Safari%2F537.36).
+If no agent is specified in Teamfiltration, in the current version, the default String will be: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Teams/1.3.00.30866 Chrome/80.0.3987.165 Electron/8.5.1 Safari/537.36", which corresponds to Chrome browser: see [here](http://www.browser-info.net/useragent?q=Mozilla%2F5.0+%28Windows+NT+10.0%3B+Win64%3B+x64%29+AppleWebKit%2F537.36+%28KHTML%2C+like+Gecko%29+Teams%2F1.3.00.30866+Chrome%2F80.0.3987.165+Electron%2F8.5.1+Safari%2F537.36).

 __Wait, what with the different Application IDs and Application Display Names? (in green)__

 Good catch!
-In fact, TeamsFiltration does not always use the same APIs in this method, and rotate between several (hardcoded) APIs, but more specifically it enforced specific Application IDs which are corresponding to specific applications in any Azure AD tenant.
+In fact, TeamsFiltration does not always use the same APIs in this enum method, and rotate between several (hardcoded) APIs, but more specifically it enforces specific Application IDs which correspond to specific Microsoft applications in any Azure AD tenant. <br />
 The full list of applications and application IDs of Microsoft first-party applications can be found hbere: https://learn.microsoft.com/en-us/troubleshoot/azure/active-directory/verify-first-party-apps-sign-in#application-ids-of-commonly-used-microsoft-applications.

 **APIs used (at time of writing):**